rsyslog/rsyslog/source/configuration/modules/imrelp.rst

 desired effect when intentionally trying to make it most unlikely that rsyslog needs to lose/discard messages, usually this is not what you want.

-General rule of thumb: **if you do not fully understand what this decription here talks about, leave the parameter at default value**.
+General rule of thumb: **if you do not fully understand what this description here talks about, leave the parameter at default value**.

 This part of the